jonathanthomas83/jonathanthomas83.github.io/_case-studies/dwp/relationships/add-an-appointee.md

 <p class="govuk-body">Maternity Allowance is a payment you can get when you take time off to have a baby.</p>

-<p class="govuk-body">A mother might be entitled to claim Maternity Allowance, a government paid, tax-free benefit that is paid for up to 39 weeks, if they are <a href="https://www.gov.uk/maternity-pay-leave/eligibility">ineligible for Statutory Maternity Pay (SMP)</a> from their employer or if they are self-employed.</p>
+<p class="govuk-body">A mother might be entitled to claim Maternity Allowance, a government paid, tax-free benefit that is paid for up to 39 weeks, if they are [ineligible for Statutory Maternity Pay (SMP)](https://www.gov.uk/maternity-pay-leave/eligibility) from their employer or if they are self-employed.</p>

-<p class="govuk-body">There is no digital service for Maternity Allowance, the current process is applied for using a paper form called an <a href="https://www.gov.uk/maternity-allowance/how-to-claim">Maternity Allowance (MA1) claim form</a>.</p>
+<p class="govuk-body">There is no digital service for Maternity Allowance, the current process is applied for using a paper form called an [Maternity Allowance (MA1) claim form](https://www.gov.uk/maternity-allowance/how-to-claim).</p>

 ![Maternity Allowance Key Statistics](/images/{{ page.image_project }}/ma-key-statistics.png)